necx512/GIUDA/TGS_on_behalf_of_someone.md

 LogonID: Set the LogonID to the LUID of the session on whose behalf the AP is accessed.
 This is where the LUID will be substituted.
 However, if you connect to the LSA using LsaConnectUntrusted(), you won't be able to specify the LUID of another session, as this will result in a 0x5 ERROR_ACCESS_DENIED error.
 On the other hand, if you connect via LsaRegisterLogonProcess(), you can provide any LUID you choose, allowing you to request tickets from another user's session.;

-TargetName — here specify the SPN of the service to which you want to get a ticket;
+TargetName: Set TargetName to specify the SPN (Service Principal Name) of the service for which you want to obtain a ticket;

-CacheOptions - Options related to the LSA cache.
-The LSA cache is a kind of storage in which tickets are stored.
-There are some peculiarities here too.
-If we immediately specify the KERB_RETRIEVE_TICKET_AS_KERB_CRED (the value for obtaining a ticket in the form KRB_CRED, immediately with the session key), then there is a chance that you will not get a ticket.
-The problem is that the LSA cache may not have a ticket for the service we want to go to.
-And if we immediately indicate KERB_RETRIEVE_TICKET_AS_KERB_CRED, then the LSA may simply not return any ticket, since there is nothing to return.
-Therefore, you will have to call the LsaCallAuthenticationPackage() function twice.
-The first time is with the meaning of KERB_RETRIEVE_TICKET_DEFAULT, the second time is with KERB_RETRIEVE_TICKET_AS_KERB_CRED. … DEFAULT is responsible for requesting a ticket.
-That is, we ask the LSA to contact the KDC and get a ticket;
+CacheOptions: CacheOptions controls how the LSA cache is used.
+The LSA cache stores tickets, but it has some nuances.
+If you specify KERB_RETRIEVE_TICKET_AS_KERB_CRED (which requests the ticket in the form of KRB_CRED along with the session key) right away, there’s a risk that you might not receive a ticket.
+This is because the LSA cache might not have the ticket for the desired service.
+If the cache lacks the ticket and you request it as KRB_CRED, the LSA may return nothing, since there is no ticket to return.
+To address this, you should call LsaCallAuthenticationPackage() twice: first with KERB_RETRIEVE_TICKET_DEFAULT to request the ticket, allowing the LSA to contact the KDC and obtain it, and then with KERB_RETRIEVE_TICKET_AS_KERB_CRED to get the ticket in the desired format, including the session key;

-EncryptionType - The desired type of encryption for the requested ticket.
-Specify KERB_ETYPE_DEFAULT — the type of encryption is not important to us;

-CredentialsHandle - Used for SSPI, it doesn't matter in this case.
+EncryptionType: Set EncryptionType to specify the desired encryption type for the requested ticket.
+Use KERB_ETYPE_DEFAULT if the specific encryption type is not important.
+Note: For CredentialsHandle, which is used for SSPI, it is not relevant in this context.

 ### Stealing a TGT ticket

-We've figured out how Kerberos ticket request works on a local system.
-It's time to move on to operation!
+Now that we understand how Kerberos ticket requests work on a local system, let's move on to the operations.

-First we list all the available sessions with undetected method "KLIST SESSIONS" --- ;-)
+First, list all available sessions using the undetected method: KLIST SESSIONS. --- ;-)

 ![immagine](https://github.com/user-attachments/assets/f6cb4c98-8db8-4c64-9de0-0e8c22f16b63)

-The next step is to connect to the LSA using LsaRegisterLogonProcess()to pass the LUID to someone else's session.
-To call this function, you need the SeTcbPrivilege.
+The next step is to connect to the LSA using LsaRegisterLogonProcess() in order to use the LUID from another session.
+To call this function, you will need the SeTcbPrivilege.

 Pascal
 ```